TUVIMEN/reliq/README.md

     reliq '* .cont -#b>img-' index.html

-Get hyperlinks ending with `/[0-9]+.html`
+Get hyperlinks ending with `/[0-9]+.html`.

     reliq 'a href=Ee>/[0-9]+\.html | "%(href)a\n"' index.html

-Get links that are not at 1 level, both are equivalent
+Get links that are not at 1 level, both are equivalent.

     reliq 'a href l@[!0] | "(href)v\n"' index.html
     reliq 'a href -l@[0] | "(href)v\n"' index.html

-Get `li` tag that does not start with `Views:`, both are equivalent
+Get `li` tag that does not start with `Views:`, both are equivalent.

     reliq 'li m@bv>"Views:"' index.html
     reliq 'li -m@b>"Views:"' index.html